defold/doc/docs/en/manuals/editor-scripts.md

 ## Prefs

-Editor scripts can define and use preferences — persistent, uncommitted pieces data stored on the user's computer.
+Editor scripts can define and use preferences — persistent, uncommitted pieces of data stored on the user's computer.
 These preferences have three key characteristics:
 - typed: every preference has a schema definition that includes the data type and other metadata like default value
 - scoped: prefs are scoped either per project or per user
 - nested: every preference key is a dot-separated string, where the first path segment identifies an editor script, and the rest